Program of Study in Intellectual Property and Technology Law

 Prominent practicing IP lawyers serve as adjunct professors, bringing their specialized expertise to the classroom and providing valuable mentoring and networking opportunities for students.
 And students can develop important practice skills through externships and/or participation in our unique Intellectual Property and Entrepreneurship Clinic.

-Core Intellectual Property Courses
+Foundational Intellectual Property Courses

 The Law School offers individual courses in Patent, Copyright, and Trademarks and Unfair Competition.
 These courses provide semester-long treatments of each of these core areas of IP, and they serve as building blocks for advanced courses and experiential learning.